oriches/Simple.Units/README.md

   }
 ```

-Put simply the unit test, creates a metre measurement and then converts this into cenitmetre measurement and checks the conversion from 1 metre to 100 centimetres has been done.
+Put simply the unit test creates a metre measurement and then converts this into a cenitmetre measurement and checks the conversion from 1 metre to 100 centimetres was correct.

+Hopefuilly what you can see is there are 3 class involved here - **Measurement**, **Units** & **Unit**:

+#### Measurement
+Contains the actual measured value and units (of measure) - represents the measurement.

+The important\interesting part is the **ConvertTo** method, as the name says it invokes the conversion, but does not actual do the conversion, this is the responiblity of the Unit instance.

+#### Unit
+Defines a 'unit of measure' as being a Name, an Abrevation and set of Conversions to other units.